It’s to Die For: Caring for the Poor in an Age of Consumerism

 Our strength is limited, but we don’t need to rely on our own strength because God’s boundless, inexhaustible, immeasurable grace is just a prayer away.
 Not convinced?
 Pick one:

-The Lord will give strength to His people; the Lord will bless his people with peace.
+The Lord will give strength to His people and bless his people with peace.
 Psalm 29:11

 Quietness and confidence shall be my strength.
 Isaiah 30:15